CawaMS/aspnetcore-msi-keyvault/README.md

 ![Select an account in Visual Studio](./media/ASAL-visualstudio.png)

-4. Press F5 or from menu select *Debug | Start Debugging*.
+4. Press F5 or select *Debug | Start Debugging* from tool bar in Visual Studio.
 The app should display the secrets from Key Vault.

 ### How did the app access Key Vault during debugging session
 During startup the app uses Visual Studio sign-in identity to access Key Vault and pulls secret settings to the process memory so the app runs successfully.